Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Results

 \subsection{Bivariate Plot}

-The CE39 dataset, recently proposed by Wellendorf et al. \cite{wellendorff2015benchmark}, comprises experimental data for 39 well-defined adsorption energies of various gas molecules adsorbed on eight transition metal surfaces.
-It includes two subsets: strongly bound chemisorbed systems and weakly bound physisorbed systems where van der Waals (vdW) interactions dominate.
+The CE39 dataset, proposed by Wellendorf et al. \cite{wellendorff2015benchmark}, comprises experimental data for 39 well-defined adsorption energies of various gas molecules adsorbed on eight transition metal surfaces. {These experimental adsorption energies have been corrected for zero-point vibrational energy (ZPVE) and RT contributions, following the procedure outlined in Ref.\citenum{wellendorff2015benchmark}, to approximate 0 K enthalpies.
+This correction enables a consistent and meaningful comparison to static-lattice DFT energies, which are calculated at 0 K without thermal contributions.} It includes two subsets: strongly bound chemisorbed systems and weakly bound physisorbed systems where van der Waals (vdW) interactions dominate.
 Figure \ref{fig:Bivatiate_graphene_Ni}(a) presents a bivariate plot contrasting the performance of Opt(MS+rVV10) against other widely used density functionals, such as the local density approximation (LDA\cite{parr1980density}), generalized gradient approximations (PBE\cite{PBE} and RPBE\cite{hammer1999improved}), meta-GGAs (SCAN\cite{SCAN}, MS2\cite{MS2_2}, and M06L), vdW-corrected GGAs (RPBE+D3, BEEF-vdW\cite{wellendorff2012density}, and optPBE-vdW), and vdW-corrected meta-GGAs (SCAN+rVV10).
 These functionals were selected due to their popularity in surface chemistry (e.g., RPBE) and broader applications (e.g., PBE).

 The LDA functional significantly overestimates chemisorption with an root mean square deviation (RMSD) around 1.0 eV but predicts physisorption with reasonable accuracy (0.4 eV RMSD).
 This unexpected accuracy in physisorption likely results from error cancellation, as LDA generally overestimates electron density overlap bonding while failing to account for long-range vdW interactions.PBE, a GGA functional, improves upon LDA for chemisorption, reducing the RMSD from 1.0 eV to 0.38 eV, while RPBE further lowers it to 0.22 eV.
 However, both functionals struggle with physisorption, exhibiting RMSDs of 0.46 eV and 0.71 eV for PBE and RPBE, respectively.
+More recently, Sharada et al.\citenum{mallikarjun2019adsorption} extended the CE39 set by adding two additional adsorption reactions, creating the AD41 benchmark, which has been used to assess new density functional approximations such as the empirically fitted meta-GGA MCML\cite{brown2021mcml}.
+This functional, while grounded in physical constraints and informed by experimental and quantum chemistry reference data, is empirically optimized to yield improved accuracy for surface and gas-phase reaction energetics.

 When vdW corrections are applied, RPBE+D3 \cite{ImprovedRPBED3} significantly enhances RPBE's performance, delivering a more balanced description of both chemisorption (0.31 eV RMSD) and physisorption (0.35 eV RMSD).
 The BEEF-vdW functional, developed using a Bayesian approach to fit exchange-correlation parameters for surface chemistry \cite{wellendorff2012density}, achieves an even better RMSD for chemisorption (0.21 eV) compared to RPBE+D3 and a slightly improved physisorption RMSD (0.34 eV).
 However, this imbalance may be attributed to the fact that 17 chemisorbed systems from the CE39 dataset were included in the BEEF-vdW training set.
 While optPBE-vdW performs best for physisorbed systems among the tested functionals, its overestimation of chemisorption remains unsatisfactory \cite{hensley2017dft}.